-- Medical expenses with a family lifetime family maximum of \$24,000; and - Prescription drug expenses associated with infertility treatment with a lifetime maximum of \$7,500 are covered for members enrolled in the Out-of-Area plan.
+- Medical expenses with a family lifetime family maximum of \$24,000; and - Prescription drug expenses associated with infertility treatment with a lifetime maximum of \$7,500.

 Note: Coverage for prescription drugs used to treat infertility is provided through the Prescription drug program.
 The limits on coverage for drugs to treat infertility are in addition to any other prescription drug limits or requirements.